Dental Bridges in Orlando, FL

 How Bridges Restore Tooth Structure

 A fixed restoration is used to replace the missing tooth by connecting it to supporting teeth on either side.
 This type of permanent bridge for teeth helps restore chewing function and maintain alignment.
-In some cases, it may also be described as a mouth bridge, as it spans the gap and supports surrounding structures.

 When Bridge Treatment May Be Needed